gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 First, you build a Point object from the response X & Y. A `QgsFeature` is how QGIS understands a single feature entity.
 It holds information on geometry and attributes, which you'll have to set.
 Remember, `QgsPointXY` is not a geometry, only a Point object (confusing, really, since `QgsPoint` **is** a geometry), so we'll have to create a geometry from it first.

 The layer's attributes (i.e. the field names) are actually not known to the new feature.
-But you can still pass an ordered list of attribute values, which will have to be in the same order as the layer initialization in the last code block, i.e. first `address`, then `license` and of course hold the same data type.
+But you can still pass an ordered list of attribute values, which will have to be in the same order as the layer initialization in the previous code block, i.e. first `address`, then `license` and of course hold the same data type.

 When adding features to map layers, it's important to add them to the `dataProvider()` if you want the features to persist.